su1hang2/lessmoist/README.md

 Feel free to change `texset` to an alias of your choosing.

 Assuming you're using Skim, your view of the pdf will now auto-update every time you press save in your text editor.

+While working with LaTeX, I like to use [Split View](https://support.apple.com/en-us/HT204948) so that I have the raw on the left, and the pdf on the right.

 Happy LaTeXing!